TrystonMinsquero/Portfolio-Website/Portfolio/Games/Astrolothree/body.md

 ## What I Learned

 I learned how nice it was to have a competent team who's skills are diverse and how important it is to communicate with them to have a good product.
 I also learned a lot about unity, from 2D lights and graphics to how _not_ to organize code in a unity project.
-ALthough we got it to work, going to look back at the code does not seem like a good time.
+Although we got it to work, going to look back at the code does not seem like a good time.
 In addition I learned more about Coroutines and many other aspects about C# in Unity.

 ## What I'm Most Proud of

 Getting the bloom to work and also the online high-score system to work I think really impressed the judges to where we won a prize for "Best Technical".
-Additionally I think this is one of the best looking games I've made yet, which I usually struggle to do.
+Additionally I think this is one of the best looking games in terms of graphics I have made.